harshitbshah/Bitcoin-Mining/README.txt

 Harshit Shah [UFID: 1211-6976, Email ID: hbshah@ufl.edu] Pradeep Rajan [UFID: 1995-3544, Email ID: pradeepnr@ufl.edu]

+Description:
+Implemented a bitcoin miner using a distributed computing model.
+The bitcoins were generated with user-specified no. of leading zeroes using SHA-256 on randomly generated strings.
+The goal of this project was to use Elixir and the actor model to mine as many coins as possible and to build a solution that runs well on multi-core machines.

 Project Implementation:
 Local: ./project1 k -> where k is the no. of leading zeroes required in the bitcoin Remote:./project1 [server_ip_addr] -> specify the server ip address to connect